Locations: Client Reference

 Dressing.
 We like to arrive after the bride’s hair is finished and as the make-up is underway or nearly completed on the bride – 60 minutes before she is to dress.
 We recommend putting on the gown about 60-90 minutes before you need to depart for the ceremony or first look.

 Dress Help.
-Whomever is helping a bride get dressed should already be dressed with make-up finished before the bride so that they don’t hold up the bride putting on her dress.
-If other bridesmaids are still in prep that is OK with us but we’d love for them all to be ready in time for some group portraits as well.
-That is unless…
+Typically whomever is helping a bride get dressed should already be dressed with make-up finished before the bride so that they don’t hold up the bride putting on her dress.
+If other bridesmaids are still in prep that is OK with us if it is with you.
+We’d love for them all to be ready in time for some group portraits if possible.

-We’ve had brides get ready super early for pre-ceremony pictures and in more than one case the mother of the bride helped her get dressed in jeans and a button up shirt.
-It was totally fine and natural for family not to be in formal wear that early.
-We had family join us at a park a couple hours later and we made some more formal shots there.
-Let’s discuss what’s best for your preparations.
+We’ve had brides get ready super early for first look pictures.
+In more than one case the mother of the bride helped her daughter get dressed in something casual, without any makeup or fuss.
+This is totally fine and natural for family not to be in formal wear that early.
+We can always have family join us dressed at a later point if that is better for your parents.

 Bridal Portraits!
 After dressing, we love to make the portraits of the bride.
-Her hair, make up, and dress are their most pristine.
+Her hair, make up, and dress are at their most pristine of the day.
 If it’s a hot summer day we’ll work indoors or in the shade for these in order to keep the bride and her flowers fresh.
 We’ll have a long day ahead of us. 🙂 Ideally we’d make fun and comfortable portraits of the bride with her parents, siblings, and bridesmaids during this early portion of the day as well.

 At that point we either jump over to your fiance’s room at the hotel or depart for the ceremony site to join the other partner there.